Everything you need to know about Hiking The Short Inca Trail

 During the thirty-minute pause, we rested and used the washroom.
 The facilities were very basic but did the trick.
 I was surprised by how much water I drank on the hike yet lasted so long without needing the toilet.
 Clearly the heat and physical activity left me dehydrated - not good.

-The Sun Gate
+Arriving at The Sun Gate

 The last few hours of the hike were easier.
 The path was no longer elevated and our food gave us renewed energy.
 Eban fell back and let us lead.
 We maintained a good pace but had the leisure of stopping for views and to catch our breath.